Krishna-Mali1/wazuh-siem-homelab/README.md

 When rule 100010 fires I would not immediately block or kill anything.
 First I would investigate i.e:

 1. I will look at the alert details in Wazuh to see exactly what command was run
-2. I will try to decode the command to understand what it actually does and what type of encoding format it is in.
+2. I will try to decode the command as -EncodedCommand use base64 encoding.
 3. I will check which user account ran the command, at what time and would also check if this user is supposed to run this command.
 4. I would also try to check which process spawned the PowerShell instance.
 5. If the command looks malicious then I would isolate the machine and would escalate this incident